 registered by its owner, the pet registration association issues a printed

 paper as proof of registration.
-These associations may also offer shows for
+Registration associations are simply

 Pet registration associations do NOT

-ensure that the dogs they register are of good quality or good health.
+ensure that the dogs they register are of good quality or good health, and

 Therefore, it is

 up to breeders and pet owners to make sure their dogs are of good quality.